Douglas (footballer, born 1988): Twente

 At the start of the 2011–12 season, it was announced that Douglas would continue playing for Twente next season, with Ligue 1 side Lyon were keen to sign him.
 In the Johan Cruijff Schaal, Douglas started the season well when he played 90 minutes, as he helped Twente win 2–1 against Ajax.
 Douglas then scored his first goal of the season, in a 5–2 win over ADO Den Haag on 18 September 2011.
 His second goal then came in a 2–2 draw against PSV on 29 October 2011.
 After being granted as a Netherlands' citizens, the club's chairman said he started negotiating with Douglas over a new contract with the club.
 Douglas came under criticism from Manager Co Adriaanse after making a mistake that allowed Tim Matavž to score in a 2–1 win in the last 16 of KNVB Bekker.
 When Twente met PSV on 4 March 2012 which they lost 6–2, Douglas was sent-off in the 51st minute after fouling Ola Toivonen and resulted him a three match ban.
 After serving a three match ban, Douglas made his return to the first team, in a 1–1 draw against ADO Den Haag on 24 March 2012.
 Douglas later added two more goals in the 2011–12 season against Roda JC and Heerenveen.
 Eight days later in the play-offs for the Europa League qualification, Douglas scored in the first leg, in a 1–1 draw against RKC Waalwijk, but lost 1–0 in the second leg.
 Douglas finished his 2011–12 season, with thirty appearances and scoring four times.

 In the 2012–13 season, Douglas said he wanted to leave Twente, stating he keen to play abroad, having outgrown the league.
 However, Douglas angered Manager McClaren after he was returned from his holiday in Brazil for personal reasons and was fined and sent to the youth team as a result.
 Douglas soon made his return to the first team.
 Douglas continued to be in the transfer spotlight when Newcastle United made a €4 million, a move was later confirmed by the player, himself.
 However, Douglas was unaware of the interest from Newcastle United.
 Not only, Fulham and West Ham United.
 With Douglas expected to leave the club in the transfer window, it appeared that Douglas made his last appearance for the club, in a 1–0 win over NAC Breda.
 However, Douglas went under surgery after suffering an injury, preventing him from making a move.
-Douglas scored his first Twente goal in the group stage of Europa League, in a 2–2 draw against Helsingborgs on 4 October 2012.
+Douglas scored his first Twente goal in the group stage of Europa League, in a 2–2 draw against Helsingborg on 4 October 2012.
 Douglas then scored his first league goal for the club, in a 1–1 draw against Willem II on 26 February 2013.
 Douglas scored two goals later in the season against ADO Den Haag and NEC.
 Douglas finished his 2012–13 season, with thirty-one appearances and scoring three times.